SAVANNAH JOHNSON, Doctoral Student, Clinical Psychology, Department of Psychology & Neuroscience

 Elsa also has worked on many other projects in the lab including “Private Violence, Public Concern” and “Parents Make a Difference: Liberia”.
 Prior to joining the doctoral program, Elsa received her Masters of Science in Global Health in 2014 from Duke University where she developed a culturally grounded model of family-based interpersonal violence in Kenya.

-BONNIE KAISER, Post-Doctoral Candidate, Duke Global Health Institute
+BONNIE KAISER, Post-Doctoral Fellow, Duke Global Health Institute

 Bonnie Kaiser conducts global mental health research with a focus on cultural aspects of measurement, communication, and intervention design.
 Dr. Kaiser holds a PhD in Anthropology and MPH in Epidemiology, and her work aims to bridge the methods and epistemologies of these fields in the study of mental health.
 She has conducted research on mental health in Haiti for 6 years, as well as having worked in Nepal and Kenya.
 Her research demonstrates how a nuanced understanding of perceptions and experiences of mental illness can improve clinical communication and intervention design.
 Dr. Kaiser’s publications have explored idioms of distress and mental health communication, development and testing of transcultural measurement tools, and treatment decision-making.
 Her postdoctoral research explores how attention to culture can improve the development, adaptation, and evaluation of mental health interventions.
 Her dual postdoctoral appointment capitalizes on DGHI’s expertise in global mental health and the Franklin Humanities Institute’s focus on Haitian studies.